dead-claudia/lifted-pipeline-proposal/README.md

     - `Symbol.iterator`: yield the underlying value if not `undefined`, then return
     - `Symbol.lift`:
         - If this' underlying value is `undefined`, return `this`.
+        - Else, call the callback with the value, box the result, and return it.
+    - `Symbol.asyncLift`:
+        - If this' underlying value is `undefined`, return `this`.
-        - Else, call the callback, box the result, and return it.
+        - Else, call the callback with the value, await and box the result, and return the promise to it.
     - `Symbol.combine`:
         - If this' or other's underlying value is `undefined`, return `this`.
-        - Else, call the callback, box the result, and return it.
+        - Else, call the callback with both values, box the result, and return it.
     - `Symbol.asyncCombine`:
         - If this' or other's underlying value is `undefined`, return `Promise.resolve(this)`.
-        - Else, call the callback, await and box the result, and return the promise to it.
+        - Else, call the callback with both values, await and box the result, and return the promise to it.
     - `Symbol.chain`:
         - If this' underlying value is `undefined`, return `this`.
-        - Else, call the callback, then:
+        - Else, call the callback with the value, then:
             - If the result is a boxed value, return it directly.
             - Else, box the result and then return it.
     - `Symbol.asyncChain`:
         - If this' underlying value is `undefined`, return `Promise.resolve(this)`.
-        - Else, call the callback, await the result, then:
+        - Else, call the callback with the value, await the result, then:
             - If the result is a boxed value, return a promise to it directly.
             - Else, box the result and then return a promise to it.